 Sativas are generally more stimulating than that of Indicas, and the Sativas effects include:

 - best enjoyed at day time

 Please note that cannabis seeds cannot be planted in winter outdoors.
 The best time to plant feminised marijuana seeds outdoors is after spring with atleast 14 hour of “increasing” sunlight.
 In South Arica from September to the end of November and auto-flowering seeds in late November.

-Disclaimer: Medicinal Cannabis Seedbank aims to be a hub of information about medicinal cannabis strains.
-The views expressed in this article do not necessarily reflect those of MCSB.
+Disclaimer: Overgrow aims to be a hub of information about medicinal cannabis strains.
+The views expressed in this article do not necessarily reflect those of Overgrow.